 #4.
 Review email data regularly

-Not only this will help you create additional segments to market to but you will also know what to double down on to continuously increase results from your efforts.
+Not only will this help create additional segments, but you will also know what marketing activities to double down on.

 - Set up a simple onboarding campaign to introduce new users to the product.

-- Use basic email automation for lead magnets, and so on.
+- Use basic email automation for lead magnets and lead nurturing.

 Don't do anything fancy at first.
 Over time, you'll gain enough confidence to start expanding your automations with additional rules and conditions.
 But to get things going, keep things simple at first.

 #6.
 Mix promotional and educational emails